LDSSA/portal/docs/source/running.rst

 Changing the state is done in the backoffice (admin page) under `Constance > config`.

-The `scheduler` service is will change the portal from one state to the next according to the value setup in the following variables:
+The `scheduler` service will change the portal from one state to the next according to the value setup in the following variables:

 * `ACADEMY_START`